In The Archives

 Before Brandon: The Grand Rapids of the Assiniboine is a feature documentary account of a vital geographical site in the history of the eastern prairies that has been lost to contemporary historical memory.
 (2017, 40 min.)

 This feature documentary portrays the impact on Brandon of Edwardian era economic expansion triggered by renewed western settlement, technological innovation in communication and transportation, and what historians have termed the second industrial revolution.
 In the years 1900-1913 theses forces transformed Brandon ushering in a modern city with a complex social structure replete with the tensions of gender, class, and ethnic division.
-This was the era of Brandon’s coming of age.
 (2015, 68 min.)

 Wheat City 1930s – A Prairie Town in the Era of the Great Depression